akto/Tea-Bach-and-Coding/CODING-LOG.md

 * _001 [18.12.2017](#19122017)

 ## 2018

+- ### 12.01.2018
+  - First 12 days of 2018 had a lot of distractions for me.
+I couldn't code.
+I need to create a mobile coding environment to use everywhere.
+Also I need to be ready to these kind of distractions mentally.
+  - I am starting to work on a problem which is about [smallest common multiple](https://www.freecodecamp.org/challenges/smallest-common-multiple).

 - ### 03.01.2018
   - It's been a week with a lot of distractions.
 I can't code.